ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ExecStart=echo "systemd testing"
 ```

-And then, create the directory for our drop-in, create a drop-in file in that directory, and see what systemd sees:
+And then, create the directory for our drop-in and create a drop-in file in that directory, and see what systemd sees:

 ```console
 $ mkdir test.service.d